JAremko/spacemacs/README.md

   - [TypeScript](http://www.typescriptlang.org/) + some tools
   - [Slim](http://slim-lang.com/)

-You can set container's user by changing those lines in the Dockerfile:
+You can set container's user by changing those lines in the jare/spacemacs:base Dockerfile:
 ```
   ENV uid 1000
   ENV gid 1000
   ENV UNAME jare
 ```
+Then you can use it as a base.

 #### Usage:

  - **Create /usr/local/bin/spacemacs.bash**